polterguy/phosphorusfive/core/p5.webapp/system42/apps/CMS/page-templates/README.md

 System42's CMS page templates
 ========

-This folder contains the Hyperlisp scripts, containing your "templates" for the CMS.
-A template is kind of like a "skin", only much more powerful, being able to evaluate Hyperlisp on the server side, while still retaining a completely detached "skin", not in any ways dependent upon your pages vice/versa.
+This folder contains the Hyperlambda scripts, containing your "templates" for the CMS.
+A template is kind of like a "skin", only much more powerful, being able to evaluate Hyperlambda on the server side, while still retaining a completely detached "skin", not in any ways dependent upon your pages vice/versa.

 By default System42's CMS comes with a handful of pre-built templates, which you can use as the basis for your own.
 Some of these